Investors desert BRIC funds due to poor returns, weak economic growth

-LONDON/HONG KONG (Reuters) - Specialist funds dedicated to the once-vaunted BRIC quartet of emerging markets face a bleak future, as many investors have pulled out due to years of collective underperformance by the bourses of Brazil, Russia, India and China.
+LONDON/HONG KONG, Nov 10 (Reuters) - Specialist funds dedicated to the once-vaunted BRIC quartet of emerging markets face a bleak future, as many investors have pulled out due to years of collective underperformance by the bourses of Brazil, Russia, India and China.

 The sharp decline in assets is forcing managers to close BRIC funds or radically rethink their strategies for the four largest emerging economies.
 These include Goldman Sachs, whose then chief economist Jim O‘Neill coined the acronym in 2001.